Bhanditz/eol-users-cookbook/README.md

 }
 ```

-The latest version of knife supports reading data bags from a file and automatically looks in a directory called +data_bags+ in the current directory.
-The "bag" should be a directory with JSON files of each item.
+The latest version of knife supports reading data bags from a file
+and automatically looks in a directory called +data_bags+ in the
+current directory.
+The "bag" should be a directory with JSON files
+of each item.
 For the above:

 ```bash
 $ mkdir data_bags/users
 $EDITOR data_bags/users/bofh.json
 ```

 Paste the user's public SSH key into the ssh_keys value.
+Also make
-Also make sure the uid is unique, and if you're not using bash, that the shell is installed.
+sure the uid is unique, and if you're not using bash, that the shell
+is installed.
 The default search, and Unix group is sysadmin.

-The recipe, by default, will also create the sysadmin group.
-If you're using the opscode sudo cookbook, they'll have sudo access in the default site-cookbooks template.
-They won't have passwords though, so the sudo cookbook's template needs to be adjusted so the sysadmin group has NOPASSWD.
+The recipe, can also create the sysadmin group for users.
+If
+you're using the opscode sudo cookbook, they'll have sudo access in
+the default site-cookbooks template.
+They won't have passwords though,
+so the sudo cookbook's template needs to be adjusted so the sysadmin
+group has NOPASSWD.

 The sysadmin group will be created with GID 2300.
-This may become an attribute at a later date.
+This may become an
+attribute at a later date.

-The Apache cookbook can set up authentication using OpenIDs, which is set up using the openid key here.
-See the Opscode 'apache2' cookbook for more information about this.

 License & Authors
 -----------------
 - Author:: [Dmitry Mozzherin][1]
+The code was heavily borrowed from [opscode/users cookbook][2]

 ```text
 Copyright:: 2015, Marine Biological Laboratory